We support individuals of all ages with congenital or acquired communication differences, including but not limited to:

 An AAC consultation is a semi-formal meeting between an AAC specialist, educators, families, and/or individuals with disabilities and results in a set of suggested tools and/or strategies.

 Among other case-specific topics, the following concerns can be addressed during a consultation:

 - Which features should a client’s AAC device contain?

 - Is the client’s existing AAC device appropriate?

 - Which alternative access method has the potential for providing a client with physical access to AAC?

-The AAC Specialist will provide guidance in the form of clinical opinions and structured suggestions to support an individual/team in moving forward.
-Consultations typically last 2-3 hours and require the individual and/or staff to be present, as consultations do not yield written reports or written recommendations.
 If the team would like to request a brief, written summary of the consultation findings, an additional fee will be included.
-Important to note: This report cannot be used to request insurance funding of a dedicated AAC device.
+This report cannot be used to request insurance funding of a dedicated AAC device.

 During AAC Coaching sessions, the AAC Specialist follows current evidence-based practices to guide an individual’s support team towards effectively incorporating the use of an AAC device within daily environments.